flengyel/RYLR998-LoRa/README.md

 ## TO DO

 * Add parsing of the AT+RESET function.
 Though this will set CRFOP to 22dBm, which does require a license (I have one).
 * Display the configuration parameters.
-* Add a task queue for ATcmd() tasks.
-This is to avoid ERR=16, which occurs when an AT command is sent before another finishes.
-You wouldn't want that to happen.
+Mostly done, at startup.
+A VFO indicator would be nice.
 * Add function key handling for changing configuration parameters, such as frequency, netid, etc.
 * But be careful about changing the serial port parameters--you'll be sorry!
 * I thought about using urwid, but urwid wants you to run in its loop, and I want urwid to run in my transceiver loop.
 I am toying with the idea of inverting urwid so that it runs in the asyncio event loop with the curses wrapper function.
 I would call this "widur."